 - a.
 Authority.
-The Director of Declassification shall continuously review RD information and recommend to the Director of Security Affairs all actions to remove information from that category. - b.
+The Director of Nuclear and National Security Information shall continuously review RD information and recommend to the Director of Security Affairs all actions to remove information from that category. - b.
 Unauthorized Disclosure.
 Information classified as RD is not declassified automatically because of any unauthorized disclosure of identical or similar information. - c.
 Declassification Proposals.
-The Director of Security Affairs shall consider proposals from DOE and contractor employees as well as from the public and other agencies for declassifying RD information. - (1) Ad Hoc Proposals.
-At any time, DOE and contractor employees may submit to the Director of Declassification proposals for declassifying RD information.
+The Director of Security Affairs shall consider proposals from Federal and contractor employees of DOE, including NNSA, as well as proposals from the public and other agencies for declassifying RD information. - (1) Ad Hoc Proposals.
+At any time, Federal and contractor employees of DOE, including NNSA, may submit to the Director of Nuclear and National Security Information (through the Chief of Defense Nuclear Security for NNSA elements) proposals for declassifying RD information.
 Such proposals may be submitted to achieve a variety of goals, such as challenging classification policy, reducing operating costs, or transferring technology to the private sector.